On Poisson structures on R4: Abstract

 \section{Abstract}

-This paper is devoted to the study of solutions of the Jacobi equation in Euclidean four dimensional space $\mathbb{R}^{4}$.
-Each one of such solutions define a Poisson tensor.
-By using the elementary vector calculus operations, we give explicit formulas for the main geometric objects associated to the solutions of the Jacobi equation, including its characteristic foliation, their symmetries and its generators, normal forms and some useful decomposition results for the solutions.
-In particular we study the classes of Poisson tensors of constant rank and those preserving a volume form.
+This paper is devoted to the study of Poisson structures on the Euclidean four dimensional space $\mathbb{R}^{4}$.
+By using the properties of the trace operator associated to a volumen form and the elementary vector calculus operations in $\mathbb{R}^{3}$, we give explicit formulas for the main geometric objects associated to the Poisson structures in $\mathbb{R} ^{4}$, including its characteristic foliation, the Hamiltonian and Poisson vector fields, normal forms and some useful decomposition formulae for Poisson tensors.
+We also discuss the class of unimodular Poisson structures and give two results about the existence of Poisson structures having as its characteristic foliation a given arbitrary regular foliation.

-\section{Introduction.}
+\section{Introduction}

+In the last fifty years, Poisson geometry has been an important field of research in differential geometry and mathematical physics for its relevance in the mathematical foundations of classical and quantum mechanics.
+These geometric structures are associated to the existence of contravariant antisymmetric 2-tensors satisfying the so called Jacobi equation.
+The Poisson tensors, or solutions of the Jacobi identiry, define a generalized integrable vector field distribution in the sense of Sussman \cite{Su} decomposing the total space into a family of symplectic manifolds fitting in a smooth manner.